-The worst part of the job was stripping each step – which obviously had to be done in place – because of the smell.
+The worst part of the job stripping stairs is stripping each step because of the smell.
+It obviously has to be done in place.
 Stripper fumes are hazardous – especially indoors.
 Take every precaution by turning off pilot lights on appliances and fire places, and keeping the vapours away from hot surfaces such as stoves, water heaters, clothes dryers, furnaces and other electrical appliances… and of course, don’t smoke (if you haven’t quit yet!) anywhere near the work area.
-We turned our furnace off before we started.
+Turn your furnace off before you start.

 We wouldn’t recommend you undertake any stripping project indoors unless you can also open doors and windows to fully ventilate the house, so late Spring would be a good time of year to do this.
 To protect your lungs from the fumes, wear a full face mask with a charcoal insert – not just one of those skimpy paper ones!

 Mask off all walls and any flooring surrounding the area so you don’t accidentally spray droplets of stripper onto those surfaces; it will eat through them!

 I suffer from migraines and can’t tolerate the smell of stripping solution – even with a charcoal mask – so Hubs took on the task of stripping the stairs on his own.
 Since I vacated the house, unfortunately that meant that we didn’t get any pictures of the process during the actual stripping, staining and varnishing of the treads.

 Follow your stripper instructions and leave it on for the recommended time before removing it with a scraper.
 Scrape across each step with the grain of the wood.
 You can use a cardboard box to corral the mess (let the stripper residue dry before disposing of the box in the garbage).